-As our illustrative examples, we choose two seasonally contrasted extreme events that have been widely documented in the literature: the cold European winter of 2009-2010 and the 2010 Russian summer heatwave.
-For the Russian heatwave, we follow previous studies by focusing on the July 15th - August 14th period.
-For the cold European winter, we choose a seventeen-day period between December 28th 2009 and January 13th 2010 that is associated with record-breaking temperatures in many midlatitude land masses of the Northern Hemisphere (Wang et al., 2010).
+As our illustrative examples, we choose two seasonally contrasted extreme events that have been widely documented in the literature: the cold European winter of 2009-2010 and the 2010 Russian summer heat wave.
+For the Russian heat wave, we follow previous studies by focusing on the 15 July-14 August period.
+For the cold European winter, we choose a 17 d period between 28 December 2009 and 13 January 2010 that is associated with record-breaking temperatures in many midlatitude land masses of the Northern Hemisphere (Wang et al., 2010).
 We restrict our analysis to the TX variable.
 For each illustrative example, we first describe the synoptic circulation and associated TX anomalies during the event before showing the dynamical adjustment results averaged over all event days.
 We then briefly discuss the chronology of the event and the evolution of the TX dynamic component.
-We use 20CR_V3, BERK and EOBS as primary datasets for our dynamical adjustment analysis and figures in the main text.
-Specifically, we use EOBS for the 2010 winter event and BERK for the summer one (note that the EOBS geographical domain does not cover Russia).
-Results based on the other TX and SLP datasets are shown in Tables 1 and 2.
+We use 20CR V3, BERK and EOBS as primary datasets for our dynamical adjustment analysis and figures in the main text.
+Specifically, we use EOBS for the 2010 winter event and BERK for the summer one (note that the EOBS geographi-